NextUrban/Livability_by_Twitter/README.md

 #### 1.3.
 Data collection

 The R commands regarding the prior processes are also available at [Rcode](https://github.com/NextUrban/Livability_by_Twitter/blob/master/Rcodes.R).
 Using the latest commands at the end of the code (mentioned bellow), you would be able to extract the target keywords or hashtags on every data collection attempt.
+To learn more about the command syntax please refere to [Twitter search](https://www.rdocumentation.org/packages/rtweet/versions/0.6.8/topics/search_tweets).

     tweets <- search_tweets(q = "NashTheTraffic", n = 10000, lang = "en", geocode = lookup_coords("State"))
     df = data.frame(lapply(tweets, as.character))